IHE/ITI.PIXm/input/pagecontent/volume-1.md

 allergy information from the hospital allergy system using the allergy system’s own patient ID (MRN-007) including the domain identifier/assigning authority of the ‘ADT Domain’.

-In this scenario, the hospital’s main ADT system (acting as a Patient Identity Source) would perform a Mobile Patient Identifier Cross-reference Feed [ITI-104] transaction (using the patient’s MRN as the identifier) to the Patient Identifier Cross-reference
+In this scenario, the hospital’s main ADT system (acting as a Patient Identity Source) would perform a Mobile Patient Identifier Cross-reference Feed [ITI-104] transaction (using the patient’s MRN as the identifier) to the Patient Identifier Cross-reference Manager.
-Manager.

 ###### 1:41.4.2.1.2 Process Flow
-Intentionally left blanc.
+Intentionally left blank.

-##### 1:41.4.2.2 Providing documents for other domains
+##### 1:41.4.2.2 Updating Patient identity data

 ###### 1:41.4.2.2.1 Use Case Description

-After finishing the medical treatment the healthcare professional of the ambulance want's to provide reports for other domains (e.g., the allergy system).
-Having registered the patient identity data including the local patient ID (‘E-123’) the mobile Care systems can provide documents and register them with the mobile Care system local ID (‘E-123’).

-Healthcare systems of other domains may retrieve the documents by using a Mobile Patient Identifier Cross-reference Feed [ITI-104] of their local patient identity data and retrieving the list of patient ID's from the other domains as explained in section above.

-###### 1:41.4.2.2.2 Process Flow
-Intentionally left blanc.

-##### 1:41.4.2.3 Updating Patient identity data

-###### 1:41.4.2.3.1 Use Case Description

 The patient administration of the hospital detects that identity data of the patient person have changed (e.g., name change after marriage, address change).
 To inform the Patient Identifier Cross-reference Manager the same patient person the